 Rodents and rabbits

 Rabbit allergens are present in dander, hair and saliva.

 Pet allergies are common.
 However, you're more likely to develop a pet allergy if allergies or asthma runs in your family.

 Being exposed to pets at an early age may have an impact on your risk of pet allergies.
-Some studies have found that children who live with a dog or cat in the first year of life may have a lower risk of pet allergies than kids who don't have a pet at that age.
+Some studies have found that children who live with a dog in the first year of life may have better resistance to upper respiratory infections during childhood than kids who don't have a dog at that age.

 Preparing for your appointment

 If you're experiencing runny nose, sneezing, wheezing, shortness of breath or other symptoms that may be related to an allergy, you'll most likely start by seeing your family doctor or general practitioner.
 Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to prepare for your appointment.